cyclus/cyclus.github.com/source/user/install_from_tarball.rst

 Installing |Cyclus| using a Tarball
 ====================================
 Installing Cyclus is a two steps process.
 First one need to get and compile the
-|Cyclus| core and then the Cyclus Additional Modules, Cycamore, which provide the
-different facilities such the reactor, the fuel fabrication facility, the storage...
+|Cyclus| core and then the Cyclus Additional Modules (*Cycamore*), which provide the nuclear fuel cycle facilities such as the reactor, fuel fabrication facility, storage, etc.

 .. contents::